Click the steps below for a summary of key facets of the misconduct process. Please refer to UWS 17 for the full description of the procedures.

-If a respondent accepts responsibility and does not contest the outcomes, then the decision of the investigating officer becomes final after ten days from the date of the decision.
+If a student accepts responsibility and does not contest the outcomes, then the decision of the investigating officer becomes final after ten days from the date of the decision.

 Students who disagree with the findings or the UWS 17 outcomes may request a hearing on the matter.
 Note: Residence hall-specific outcomes (contract cancellation, disciplinary moves) have a separate appeal process.
-Refer to the finding letter for information.
+Refer to the finding letter for information on this process.

-Suspension and expulsion recommendations are automatically referred to a hearing for resolution, unless the respondent waives his/her right to a hearing or resolves the case via settlement agreement.
+Suspension and expulsion recommendations are automatically referred to a hearing for resolution, unless the student waives their right to a hearing or resolves the case via settlement agreement.

 Nonacademic Misconduct Hearing